rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 We'll modify our SayingHi to include a new procedure called "Greetings" and that procedure needs to ask us our name and then display an appropriate greeting.
-"Greetings" will be a public procedure marked by an asterick like "HelloWorld".
+"Greetings" will be a public procedure marked by an asterisk like "HelloWorld".

 "Greetings" has three tasks